alabaganne/ReactFirebaseCalendarChallenge/README.md

 # React Calendar with Firebase as a Backend

+This project is a part of challenge in order to join a company called `Sastec group` located in Sfax.
+I had to learn React, Firebase and develop this project in 3 days.

 ## Work done

 - Transforming an image into a web page (not completed)